 Having a team in a distant country may cause complexity in terms of project management, in return, you will get dozens of choices from low-cost countries sourcing.
 Asia is the perfect destination for global enterprises or startups looking for a trusted and low-cost IT service provider.
-The software outsourcing rates in Asia is considerably lower than their peers in other countries in the region, due to its low living cost and a massive pool of IT talent.
+The software outsourcing rates in Asia are considerably lower than their peers in other countries in the region due to its low living cost and a massive pool of IT talent.
 Together with these perks are challenges in time zone, language, and cultural differences.

-This term refers to a cooperation with a foreign development service provider located in your neighboring area.
-This is a wise choice for businesses who want to save the cost and avoid geographical obstacles and time-zone differences at the same time.
+This term refers to cooperation with a foreign development service provider located in your neighboring area.
+This is a wise choice for businesses that want to save costs and avoid geographical obstacles and time-zone differences at the same time.
 However, when taking nearshoring into account, everything should be considered very carefully since even neighboring countries have certain conflicts in cultural and legal aspects.
 And normally, countries in the same region have no huge differences in the cost and quality of services.
 Now it is necessary to consider the economic term, is the hiring developer cost low enough to compensate for the other costs?

 Obviously, this model brings about visible advantages.
 Working with a team located in the same location, there are almost zero obstacles in communication, geographic barriers, and legal aspects.
 However, as a coin always has two sides, working with a team inside your country might lead to several disadvantages related to the cost of services or even the quality required.
 Especially for startups and small businesses, this issue might be seriously taken into consideration.

 Software development outsourcing: By Partnership

 This outsourcing model describes the ownership and responsibility between customers and the service provider.
 There are different outsourcing models available in software project management.
 However, in this article, we only mention 2 typical models that are used the most:

 - Project-based Model – you delegate the entire project completion to a third party.